Helielzel/draughtsBot/README.md

 # draughtsBot
 Simple Discord BOT Draughts game in Python

-Commands : $help --> gives you all other commands !
+Commands : $tambouille --> gives you all other commands !